Let’s talk melatonin.

 How does our body know when to start producing melatonin?

 Quite naturally, actually.
-When it starts to get dark, the body recognises the onset of night, and gets the melatonin pumps up and running.
+When it starts to get dark, the body recognises the onset of night.
+It gets the melatonin pumps up and running.

 That worked like a charm for a couple of hundred thousand years, until we invented the light bulb, and the television.
 Oh and the smart phone, the laptop, and the ipad.

-Now, in some cases, jet-lag and shift work being the biggest two, a melatonin supplement can help reset our body clocks if they’ve been thrown out of whack, but it’s not a solution to sleep issues.
+Now, in some cases, jet-lag and shift work being the biggest two, a melatonin supplement can help reset our body clocks if they’ve been thrown out of whack.
+It’s not, however, a solution to sleep issues.

 Let your body know that it’s time to sleep, and it’ll do almost all of the leg work for you.